100% in-house development, Made in Germany.

 8.5 Any use of the software beyond that permitted under this agreement is not permitted.
 The customer is not entitled to have the software used by third parties or to make it accessible to third parties; in particular, the customer is not permitted to copy or sell the software or parts thereof.
 The Customer shall also pay the fees if a third party uses the Software, if and to the extent that the Customer is responsible for such use.
 The customer is not entitled to decompile, reverse engineer, disassemble, or use any part of the software to create a separate application or have these actions performed by third parties unless permitted by copyright law.

-8.6 The Provider reserves the right to restrict customers who use the API (Application Programming Interface) of the SaaS Service to an extent that goes far beyond normal use or to block access to the API.
+8.6 The Provider reserves the right to restrict or deny access to the API to customers who use the API (Application Programming Interface) of the SaaS Service to an extent that far exceeds normal use.
+More than 20 API requests per second are rated as unusual.

 9.1 The amount of the remuneration owed for the contractual services (remuneration) is stated in the contract, unless otherwise stated, as the net final price without the respective statutory VAT.
 The remuneration is invoiced in advance according to the agreed payment interval and is due for payment 14 days after receipt of the invoice.